AnyiRao/SceneSeg/README.md

 A single stage temporal scene segmentation is also provided in the [demo](docs/GETTING_STARTED.md#demo).
 This is going to be a easy-to-use tool for plot/story unstanding with scene as a semantic unit.
 Currently, it only supports image input.

-😬The scene segmentation dataset is prompted to **MovieNet** database with 318 movies together with **MMMovie** toolkit.
+😬The scene segmentation dataset is prompted to **MMMovie** project with 318 movies together with a easy-to-use toolkit.
 It is encouraged to use in the future.

 ## Features
 - Basic video processing tools are provided including shot detection and its parallel version.